KzScripts/KzHubTiro/README.md

 local function GetClosestPlayer()
     local closest, shortestDistance = nil, FOV
     for _, player in ipairs(Players:GetPlayers()) do
-        if player ~= LocalPlayer and player.Character and player.Character:FindFirstChild("Head") then
+        if player ~= LocalPlayer and player.Character and player.Character:FindFirstChild("Head") and player.Character:FindFirstChild("Humanoid") and player.Character.Humanoid.Health > 0 then
             local pos, onScreen = Camera:WorldToViewportPoint(player.Character.Head.Position)
             if onScreen then
                 local dist = (Vector2.new(pos.X, pos.Y) - fovCircle.Position).Magnitude